-NOTE: All times are Central Standard Time (C.S.T.)CapacityAuction
+NOTE: All times are Central Standard Time (C.S.T.)

+Benefits of CapacityAuction [H2]

-Confidentiality
+Confidentiality [H3]

-.
-CapacityAuction Transwestern’s capacity auction will be held by sealed bid.
-Participants will be able to pursue market strategies without releasing sensitive information to the marketplace.
-This can increase your efficiency in executing market strategies.
+Other transaction mechanisms release names and specific transaction information upon completion of transactions [Is this correct for capacity?].
+With CapacityAuctions, your transaction information is kept confidential.
+Transwestern’s capacity auction will be held as a “sealed bid” system, which means that we will not release details of your transactions to any other party, except as required by regulation.
+This allows you to pursue market strategies without releasing sensitive information to the marketplace.

-Enron will not release any information on any individual transaction.
-The only information released will be a weighted average market clearing price for each auction.
-(Other transaction mechanisms do not offer this, and may publish names and transaction information.)

-Credit

-Unlike other auctions, no prepayments are required for participants with approved credit.

-Frequency
+Frequency [H3]

-CapacityAuctionfor Transwestern Firm Capacity Because auctions will be held monthly, participants have greater flexibility to dynamically respond to changing fundamental and technical information.
+CapacityAuctions for Transwestern Firm Capacity are held monthly, providing greater flexibility to dynamically respond to changing fundamental and technical information.

-Speed
+Speed [H3]

-Because Enron EAuction is conducted online, the auction can be cleared and results announced within 2 hours of the deadline for submission.
-Other auctions may take more than 2 weeks to announce results.
-Faster turnaround makes it easier for participants to respond to changing market information.
+Because Enron EAuction is conducted online, the auction can be completed and results announced within 2 hours of the deadline for submission.
+Other auctions may take more than 2 weeks to announce results [does this apply to Capacity?].
+Faster turnaround makes it easier for you to respond to changing market information.

-Fairness Bids and offers are granted priority on the basis of price level and time of submission.
+Fairness [H3]

 Transwestern will evaluate and award bids based on the Capacity Award Procedures for highest Net Present Value method specified in Transwestern’s currently effective FERC Gas Tariff.

-Free
+Free [H3]

-There CapacityAuctionis no charge to participants who use the system.

-Flexibility CapacityAuction Customers will drive the format of the auctions.
-We will utilize participant suggestions for future improvements or expansion of the auction.
-By responding to participant feedback future auctions will be flexible enough to respond to changing market conditions.
+There are no signup fees and no transaction fees for CapacityAuctions

+Flexibility [H3]

+We built CapacityAuctions for you.
+You drive the format.
+If you see something you like, or something you would like to have changed, please call our HelpDesk and tell us.
+As the site develops, we will be looking for your input to help us ensure that the site meets your needs.

-Ease of Use Because the bids/offers are submitted online, requests can be submitted and updated quickly and easily.
+Ease of Use [H3]

+Because the bids/offers are submitted online, requests can be submitted and updated quickly and easily.

-Also, if you are an existing EnronOnline user, no registration is required
+If you are an existing EnronOnline user, no registration is required.
+You can start preparing your bids as soon as the auction opens.
+If you are not a registered customer, simply complete the online Registration forms.
+Please note only Master Users can accept the ATA.

-Other Transwestern Forms (?) and your existing contracts cover the EnronEAuction as well.
+Other Transwestern Forms (?)
+[What other forms – let’s bottom this out and ensure there are no architectural changes required to EnronOnline to support these auctions]

-Mechanics of the Auction
+Mechanics of the Auction [H2]